Things to Adjust After Moving to Spain

 Weather is the part that we would agree is undoubtedly the least challenging one to adjust.
 Taiwan belongs to the tropical climate zone.
 Winters are warm, and summers are consistently high heat and humid, sometimes with several typhoons.
 Barcelona has pleasant days all year round.
 It is much drier and colder in the winter compared to Taiwan.
 Overall, we prefer the Barcelona weather.

 Taiwan is one of the safest countries I have lived in before.
 Crime rates are low by world standards.
 Security cameras are on every street across the nation.
 Most people feel comfortable walking on the road at any time of the day.

-In general, I also feel safe to walk around and enjoy Barcelona.
-However, the pickpockets are professionals here, I can’t let my guard down and always have to keep an eye on my belongings.
+In general, I also feel safe to walk in Barcelona.
+The pickpockets are professionals here, and two months after moving to Spain, I’ve witnessed a motorcycle robbery incident in the city center.
+Literally before I react, the crime already happened and finished!
+Although it is not usual, it happens.
+We can’t let our guard down and always need to keep an eye on all our belongings.

 Moving to Spain is an adventure, and living abroad experience is exciting and yet frightening.